“Down That Lonely Road”

 Mayme Agnew Clayton was an African-American woman born in Arkansas on August 4, 1923.
 At the age of 13 she started collecting books on the history and literature of Blacks in America.
 She ended up with a collection of about 2 million items and a Library and Museum in Culver City, California.
 It was a long, tough road for her, but she was incredibly focused and resilient.
 She died as her Library was opened, but her sons stepped up to fill the void, until mid-2019 when the entire Library and Museum vanished in the midst of the turmoil of L.A.’s rotten politics, heroic patrons, and a shameful Board of Supervisors.
 Like the fog of war and forgotten battles, piecing together the fragments of the dramatic drive to create a lasting Library for African-American studies has not been easy.

 Mayme Clayton was an incredibly busy woman.
 She raised three sons, worked as a librarian, was involved in golf tournaments, and in every spare moment was out and about searching for books on the literature and history of African-Americans.
-One of her big collections came from a bookstore we have written about several times on this blog.
+One of her big collections came from a bookstore we have written about several times on this blog, Universal Books.

 Sifting through the few scraps of history of bookstore archives and the fading memories of the last remaining booksellers, the story is both dramatic and inspiring.